cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

 The authentication result will be injected in a request attribute named ``authentication``.
 You can inspect the result at any time using ``$this->request->getAttribute('authentication')`` from your controller actions.
-All your pages will be locked, as the ``AuthenticationComponent`` is checking the result on every request, and not finding any authenticated user, it'll redirect the user to the ``/users/login`` page.
+All your pages will be restricted as the ``AuthenticationComponent`` is checking the result on every request, and not finding any authenticated user, it'll redirect the user to the ``/users/login`` page.
 Note at this point, the site won't work as we don't have a login page yet...